dqops/dqo/docs/checks/column/pii/contains-usa-zipcode-percent.md

 **Check description**

+Detects USA zip codes in text columns.
 Verifies that the percentage of rows that contains a USA zip code in a column does not exceed the maximum accepted percentage.
 Stores the most recent check result for each month when the data quality check was evaluated.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|